junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 (≈ prompt 133.5)

-### 319.【Dean】Rocky's bar, Dean's dream come true
+### 319.【Dean】S14E10 Rocky's bar, Dean's dream come true

 Dean's real happiness, one thing he always wanted to do and wants nothing more, is to have a shabby bar of his own and serves and makes drinks with a hot waitress like Pamela, and kill vampires and hunt when need to (when they come to the bar and look for trouble)

 There must be a version of universe out there that Dean's living his dream life, actually for real having this bar.
 He'd be like new Ellen/Jo, Rocky's bar like the new Roadhouse, hunter's bar and info center

-Cas could stay with him, serving in the bar
+Cas could stay with him, serving in the bar (so could be destiel too)

 ### 320.【all】Death reaps God